keertanac/Triple-Negative-Breast-Cancer-Database/docs/script_execution_order.md

 3)Table creation
 - Create a new database on phpMyAdmin and name it TripleNegativeBreastCancer
-- Run 01_clean_schema.sql on phpMyAdmin to generate the tables for the database
+- Run 01_clean_schema.sql on phpMyAdmin or terminal to generate the tables for the database

 4)Create .sql file for populating the entire database